human3/searchf/docs/DEV.md

 - `pytest` to run the unit tests
 - `python3 -m searchf.test.all` runs the application tests
 - `python3 -m searchf.test.color` shows current palettes definition, and bridges gaps in colors unit tests which do not evaluate side-effects

+All the test commands I use can found in the `Makefile`.

+## How to build the package from sources

+The following `Makefile` targets can help with this:
+- `sudo make deps` to install all dependencies (if not done already)
+- `make build` to build the package
+- `make install` to install package on your system

+Then, you should be able to use `searchf` on your system as if you had downloaded from `pypi.org` and installed it through regular `pip`.

+To uninstall: `pip uninstall -y searchf`

+WARNING: the instructions in the Makefile might need to be adapted according to platform.

 ## What about coverage?